Out West, Biden points to wildfires to push for big rebuild

 The 100-member Senate is evenly split between Democrats and Republicans.
 Given solid GOP opposition, Biden’s plan would fail to clear the Senate without Manchin and Sinema’s support.

-The climate provisions in Biden’s plans include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power, and creation of a civilian climate corps.
+The climate provisions in Biden’s budget include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power and creation of a civilian climate corps.

 The stop in Idaho, a state Biden lost by more than 30 percentage points last year, offered Biden a deep-red backdrop to argue that climate investments should be a priority across party lines.
 Idaho and California have seen wildfire season turn into a year-round scourge.

 The Biden administration in June laid out a strategy to deal with the growing wildfire threat, which included hiring more federal firefighters and implementing new technologies to detect and address fires quickly.
 Last month, the president approved a disaster declaration for California, providing federal aid for the counties affected by the Dixie and River fires.
-He issued another disaster declaration for the state just before Monday’s visit aimed at areas affected by the Caldor Fire.
+Just ahead of Monday’s visit, he issued another disaster declaration for the state, this time aimed at areas affected by the Caldor Fire.

-Superville reported from Washington.
-Associated Press writers Rebecca Boone and Keith Ridler in Boise and Aamer Madhani in Wilmington, Delaware, contributed.